kyma-project/kyma/docs/kyma/docs/036-inst-xip.io-domain.md

     ```
     >**NOTE:** The name you set for the reserved public IP address must start with a lowercase letter followed by up to 62 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.

-  - Run these commands to reserve public IP addresses for the load balancer of your cluster and application connector nginx.
+  - Run these commands to reserve public IP addresses for the load balancer of your cluster and the load balancer of the application connector.
     ```
     gcloud beta compute --project=$PROJECT addresses create $PUBLIC_IP_ADDRESS_NAME --region=europe-west1 --network-tier=PREMIUM
     gcloud beta compute --project=$PROJECT addresses create $APP_CONNECTOR_IP_ADDRESS_NAME --region=europe-west1 --network-tier=PREMIUM